DoDutchAoA/Do-Dutch/README.md

 ### 2. Coverage report

 In this iteration, we started to test our Android application, by using Jest and Enzyme.
 We utilized two different tools to generate the code coverage reports for our database and the Android app part: [coverage.py](https://coverage.readthedocs.io/en/latest/cmd.html) and [jest-sonar-reporter](https://www.npmjs.com/package/jest-sonar-reporter).
 The test script for the database can be found [here](https://github.com/DoDutchAoA/Do-Dutch/blob/jenkins/database/server/tests.py), and [here](https://github.com/DoDutchAoA/Do-Dutch/tree/jenkins/do_dutch/__test__) for our mobile programming.
 Two coverage reports (XML version) can be both found [here](https://github.com/DoDutchAoA/Do-Dutch/tree/jenkins/tests/test-reports/coverage).
+Also, [this](https://github.com/DoDutchAoA/Do-Dutch/blob/jenkins/coverage_local.png) is a script version of coverage report for our React code generated locally.
 Just in case, the report for unit tests can be found via this [link](https://github.com/DoDutchAoA/Do-Dutch/tree/jenkins/tests/test-reports/unittest).

 ### 3. CI server (Jenkins)